 Other pine pollen powder components like gibberellins and SOD also both play a critical role in reducing inflammation in the body.

 If you happen to live in an alpine conducive environment, you can actually collect your own pine pollen for FREE in nature's garden.
 We are huge advocates of wild harvesting your own superfoods whenever possible.
-Pine pollen is easily collected within a 3 week time frame in early spring.
-The exact months may vary depending on your location.
-In California, mid to late March is pine pollen season.
+Pine pollen is easily collected within a 3 week time frame in early spring to early summer, depending on the elevation.

 The pollen is best harvested when the catkin is packed full, usually a 3-7 day period.
 When planning to harvest you should be aware of potential weather conditions, like rain or wind, which may affect your harvest.
 Also, it is best to harvest when the sun is shining, rather than on a cloudy day as the cones respond to moisture and cold temperatures by closing up to hold in pollen grains.